ELK POND © 1997

 Rocky Mountain National Park, CO

 Photographic Story Every afternoon I would drive up to the tundra at 12,000 ft. to look for possible photographs.
 When I saw the Elk surround this pond, I was enticed with the idea of photographing a pond on the very edge of a cliff, but I had to wait until the Elk left.
 After they finished their afternoon naps, and left the area, I hiked down to the pond and took this photograph.
 Analog – Archival Silver Gelatin Photograph Clyde’s silver gelatin black and white images are created using an 8” x 10”, 11” x 14”, or 12” x 20” view camera.
-Clyde prints his images in his own darkroom on fiberbase paper in a limited edition.
+Clyde prints his images in his own darkroom on fiber-base paper in a limited edition.
 The photographs are selenium toned, then mounted and matted to current archival standards.
 His images come in sizes from 8” x 10” inches to 5’x 8’ feet.
 His love of art and nature is seen in the exceptional detail and more subtle textures of his photography.
+Each photograph is individually hand printed in the darkroom and will vary based on factors such as artist preference, chemistry and temperature.
+The image displayed on the website is a digital scan of the original negative and should be considered a representation of the printed version of the art.